-The program will give your child a sense of normalcy for the school year, providing a daily schedule and routine as well as peace of mind for you, knowing that your child will not miss class or assignments.
-Our team will provide a structured setting during the school day and a fun camp-like atmosphere for the duration of the day.
+The program gives your camper a sense of normalcy for the school year, providing a daily schedule and routine as well as peace of mind for you, knowing that your camper will not miss class or assignments.
+Our team provides a structured setting during the school day and a fun camp-like atmosphere for the duration of the day.

-As a parent, what is expected of me?
+As a parent/guardian, what is expected of me?

-Communication will be key throughout this program.
-As a parent, you will need to make sure your child comes to the JCC prepared with their assignments, device, and headphones that must have a microphone.
-You will need to provide our program director and staff with any information that will help your child succeed.
-You will also need to provide your child’s student ID # and passwords so we can help them log in.
+Communication is key throughout this program.
+As a parent/guardian, you will need to make sure your camper comes to the JCC prepared with their assignments, device, charger and headphones that must have a microphone.
+You will need to provide our program director and staff with any information that will help your camper succeed.
+You will also need to provide your camper’s student ID # and passwords so we can help them log in.
 Our team will reach out as needed for additional expectations and requirements.
 This is a team effort and we cannot be successful without your help!

-How are the children grouped?
+How are the campers grouped?
 Will they stay with their group and with the same staff?
-How many children are in a group?
+How many campers are in a group?

-Children will be placed in similarly aged/grade groups of no more than 10-12.
-They will stay with their group and the same staff throughout the day.
-Specialists running supplemental activities will remain socially distanced and masked while facilitating.
-Individual and socially distanced workspaces will be demarcated in the classrooms.
-All staff working with children will always be masked.
+Campers will be placed in similar age/grade groups of no more than 10-14.
+They will stay with their group and the same staff throughout the day and for the duration of the session.
+Specialists running supplemental activities will remain socially-distanced and masked while facilitating.
+Individual socially-distanced workspaces will be demarcated in the classrooms.
+All staff will always be masked.

 What will the schedule look like?

-It is believed that every school and every teacher may have a different schedule, therefore, it is impossible to determine a specific schedule until the start of the school year.
-We are planning to run our program during the hours of 8:30am-4:00pm.
-Students will have time scheduled to participate in virtual classes or quiet individualized work including (but not limited to) JCPS NTI Portal learning tools, puzzles, and reading.
-We recognize this may look different for each child however, we will do our best to adjust schedules as needed.
-In addition to virtual learning, we will take time for other fun activities which may include swim lessons, free swim, physical activity brain breaks, snack, supplemental activities and more.
-We understand the need for balance and our schedules will reflect that.
-While we will offer supplemental activities throughout the day, students that need to continue with their schoolwork or tutoring will be able to do so with assistance.
+Because each camper has a different schedule, our program is rather flexible.
+We run our program during the hours of 8:30am-4:00pm.
+Campers will have time scheduled to participate in virtual classes or quiet individualized work including (but not limited to) puzzles, games, books and educational websites.
+While we recognize this may look different for each camper, we do our best to accommodate schedules as needed.
+In addition to virtual learning, we will take time for other fun activities which will include physical activity, brain breaks, snack, supplemental activities and more.
+We understand the need for balance and our schedules reflect that.
+While we will offer supplemental activities throughout the day, campers that need to continue with their schoolwork will be able to do so with assistance.